EightEFI/DigiTraffic/README.md

 ### Quick Start

-Before setting up the integration, find the road section(s) or traffic station(s) you want to monitor:
+Before setting up the integration, find the road section(s), traffic station(s) or road weather station(s) you want to monitor:

 1. **Open the Fintraffic map**: [https://liikennetilanne.fintraffic.fi/kartta/](https://liikennetilanne.fintraffic.fi/kartta/)
 2. **For Road Conditions**: On the map layers, activate Road Conditions.
 Click on any road section you want to add to HA (colored lines on the map) and copy the title shown (e.g., "Tie 3: Valtatie 3 3.250" or "Tie 10: Turun valtatie 10.24")
 3. **For Traffic Stations (LAM/TMS)**: On the map layers, activate Traffic volume, then look for two arrows (<•>), click them, and copy the station name (e.g., "vt4 Simo Saukkoranta" or "Tie 9 Orivesi, Talviainen")
+4. **For Road Weather Stations**: On the map layers, activate Weather stations, select the thermometer icon, and copy the station name (e.g., "vt1 Espoo Nupuri")

 Keep this information ready - you'll need it during the integration setup!